 - I am responsible for other people’s behaviour

-Co-dependency becomes a vicious circle that gets worse and worse until either the enabler has a breakdown or the alcoholics drinking becomes unsustainable.
-It is important for co-dependents to remember that they are not responsible for the drinking and they cannot control it.
+- Co-dependency becomes a vicious circle that gets worse and worse until either the enabler has a breakdown or the alcoholic’s drinking becomes unsustainable.
+It is important for co-dependents to remember that they are not responsible for drinking and they cannot control it.

 They need to learn how to offer support without trying to fix.
 The alcoholic is ultimately the only person who can make the decision to be helped in alcohol rehab in South Africa and recover.

 In truth though both people in a codependent relationship should seek help to break the dynamic that dominates their interactions.
-The alcoholics needs to be treated in an alcohol rehab in South Africa and the co-dependent needs to attend family counseling sessions to be educated and receive support.
+The alcoholics need to be treated in alcohol rehab in South Africa and the co-dependent needs to attend family counselling sessions to be educated and receive support.

-Alcohol rehab centers in South Africa offer this as part of their comprehensive addictions treatment program.
+Alcohol rehab centres in South Africa offer this as part of their comprehensive addictions treatment program.

 Codependency can be overcome and people freed from the destructive cycle.
 This is ultimately the best outcome for everybody involved.
 If you would like help in finding alcohol recovery or assistance with codependency then please contact us today.